blackducksoftware/detect-docker-inspector/src/main/resources/help/content/troubleshooting.md

 #### Docker file sharing settings

-${solution_name} requires the ability to share directories with the image inspector containers.
+${docker_inspector_name} requires the ability to share directories with the image inspector containers.
 It shares a directory with image inspector containers by mounting it as a volume.
 You will need to configure your Docker settings to enable this file sharing.
 The simplest way to do this is to add your home directory as a sharable directory